szaimen/Nextcloud-NAS-Guide/README.md

 ---

 # Security and Automation
-You should do the following steps to automate your server and make your server more secure:
+You should do the following steps to automate your server and make your server more secure.

-This section covers:
+This section should take around 10min.
+It covers:
 1. Enable geoblocking
 1. Set up disk monitoring
 1. Set up Fail2Ban